AlexB67/TCalc/README.md

-GNOME TCalc - An astronomy tool for telescopes and eyepieces written in gtkmm.
+GNOME TCalc - An astronomy tool for telescopes and eyepieces written in gtkmm.\
+help Documentation is still missing.

-Warning: very much work in progress, some things don't work fully as intended Clone the Tcalc repo, at the comand prompt - help documenation is still missing
+Warning: very much work in progress, some things don't work fully as intended Clone the Tcalc repo, at the comand prompt -

 $git clone https://github.com/AlexB67/TCalc.git